 · Why do you think you have given yourself a limited amount of time to translate a dream into reality?

 · How often do you make the best of a life situation?

 · Do you allow yourself to see things that startle you?

 · Do you live a life you are proud of?
 If not, how often do you exhibit the courage required to start over?

 Actor Terry Crews knows all too well the value of starting over to navigate the chaos and practice the art of living well.
 He did, however, need to learn such a lesson the hard way.
 Crews struggled after retiring from the National Football League (NFL) in 1997.
 His initial dream was to have a long successful career playing professional football.
 That did not happen.
 He had to realize that playing in the NFL was not what he expected.
 The transition from athlete to civilian caused him to fall into a depression.

 To cope, Crews turned to food.
 He would rent a movie from Blockbuster and stay up until early in the morning eating burgers, fries, and entire bags of cookies.
 He gained 30 pounds and had to accept the harsh reality he was broke, overweight, and needed a new career.
 As Crews said “I was hungry.
 Your stomach is growling, and you realize these kids got to eat.
 And you are like, man, I’m going to act.
 I’m going to cry on screen.”
 Eventually he gained control of his weight and started working out on a regular basis.
 Crews also moved to Los Angeles to pursue an acting career and it would take several years of little or no work for him to break through into the industry.

-As Crews recalled in an interview “I feel like I’m a guy who’s floating downstream, and I am going to go where I need to go.
-It’s one of those things where I just say yes.
-You have to be open to everything.
+As Crews recalled in an interview “I feel like I am a guy who is floating downstream, and I am going to go where I need to go.
+It is one of those things where I just say yes.
+You must be open to everything.
 I never thought I was going to be an actor.
-I didn’t have it figured out.
-But you have to go.
-You have to be willing, and all of a sudden, you’re in somewhere you’ve never been.”
+I did not have it figured out.
+But you must go.
+You have to be willing, and suddenly, you’re in somewhere you’ve never been.”